 Beyoglu Bereket Halk Döner Harbiye, Cumhuriyet Cad.
 No:33

-Other Places for Falafel and Hummus:
+Other Spots for Falafel & Hummus:

-Kikero Falafel Serdar-ı Ekrem Cd No:1
+Kikero Falafel – Serdar-ı Ekrem Cd.
+No:1

-Falafel House Sehit Muhtar Cad.
+Falafel House – Şehit Muhtar Cad.
 19/1 A

-Old Damascus Kalyoncu Kullugu Caddesi 75
+Old Damascus – Kalyoncu Kullugu Cd.
+75

 7 comments